-Creating partnerships with a variety of organizations, including research institutions and other non-profit organizations, to catalyze carbon capture, utilization, and storage (CCUS) programs of high impact
+Creating partnerships with a variety of organizations, including research institutions and other non-profit organizations, to catalyze carbon capture, utilization, and storage (CCUS) programs of high impact.

-We work with key stakeholders around the world to address critical paths for CCUS deployment: enable policies and regulations; make CCUS financeable; improve availability and understanding of data & analyses; and advance conceptual design in hard-to-abate sectors, transport, and countries and industries with high emissions.
+We work with partners around the world to address critical paths for CCUS deployment: enable policies and regulations; make CCUS financeable; improve availability and understanding of data & analyses; and advance conceptual design in hard-to-abate sectors, transport, and countries and industries with high emissions.

-Geographies that are important to CCUS but require foundational support to build capacity, and work with key government and non-government institutions within these regions.
+We target geographies that are important to CCUS but require foundational support to build capacity, and work with key government and non-government institutions within these regions.

 These geographies include, but are not limited to, China, Southeast Asia, the Middle East, Africa, and India.

-Our programs address the needs and priorities of communities and regions that are most vulnerable to climate change’s environmental, social, and economic impacts and the effects of industrial activity on local air and water quality.
+Our programs address the needs and priorities of communities and regions, including those that are most vulnerable to climate change’s environmental, social, and economic impacts and the effects of industrial activity on local air and water quality.

 Programs of Work